hilton/hilton.github.com/presentations/naming-guidelines.md

 ## Further research

 Naming guidelines remain underused in the software industry.
-In my experience, professional software developers do not always agree on which guidelines to use, or even that they are worthwhile.
+In our experience, professional software developers do not always agree on which guidelines to use, or even that they are worthwhile.
 Our industry would benefit from more rigorous answers to the following questions.

 1. Which naming guidelines apply universally to all kinds of code?